The Cost of Contact Lenses – Are There Any Risks?

 Keratitis: An infection of the cornea

-Although many contact wearers go through their life without suffering major problems, they all carry the risk of eye infection.
-The most common of which that effects contact wearers is keratitis—an infection of the cornea.
+Although many contact wearers go through their life without suffering major problems, they all carry the risk of developing an eye infection.
+The most common of which is keratitis — an infection of the cornea.

-Keratitis can spawn from a number of causes and therefore can effect the eye in various ways.
-Herpes, fungus, bacteria, and microbes are all known to lead to keratitis—some to more serious cases than others.
+Keratitis can spawn from a number of causes and can therefore affect the eye in various ways.
+Herpes, fungus, bacteria, and microbes are all known to lead to keratitis — some to more serious cases than others.
 For example, acanthamoeba — a microscopic amoeba commonly found in soil, fresh water, and other habitats — can lead to a very difficult to treat form of keratitis.